lrb924/Predicted_Volatility/README.md

 A **defensive stock** is "a stock that provides consistent dividends and stable earnings regardless of the state of the overall stock market."
 [2]

-When referring to ETFs, portfolio managers try to create uncorrelated returns with benchmark indices providing risk-adjusted returns for clients and investors.

 And one important thing to note is that "[c]yclical stocks are generally the opposite of defensive stocks.
 Cyclical stocks include discretionary companies, such as Starbucks or Nike, while defensive stocks are staples, such as Campbell Soup."
 [1]

+When referring to ETFs, portfolio managers try to create uncorrelated returns with benchmark indices providing risk-adjusted returns for clients and investors.

-We hope to answer our business question by using historical candlestick, volume, and volatility data for the S&P 500, and closing price data for five cyclical ETFs, and five defensive ETFs.
+We hope to answer our business question by using historical candlestick, volume, and volatility data for the S&P 500, and closing price data for five cyclical ETFs and five defensive ETFs.
 All of this data can be accessed through the Google Finance - Google Sheets API.

 The specific ETFs analyzed:
 * Cyclical: